pulse-framework/pulse/README.md

 });
 ```

-For small applications you can keep this in one or two files like shown above, but for a medium to large application could build out a file stucture to look like this:
+For small applications you can keep this in one or two files like shown above, but a medium to large application building out a file stucture like this might be preferred:

 ```
 ├── library